blockmason/ecommerce-workshop/Tutorial_2/tutorial_2.md

     //TODO
 }
 ```
-> This is the most involved function out of the list, but is still relatively quite simple.
-We just need to add our arguments to the corresponding `product` name in the `productList` mapping.
-We complete the function with emitting the Product event.
+This is the most involved function out of the list, but is still relatively quite simple.
+We just need to add our arguments to the corresponding `product` in the `productList` mapping.
+We complete the function by emitting the `Product` event.

 ```
 function addProduct(string memory product, uint addQuantity, string memory url, string memory description, string memory price, string memory company, string memory id) public {